What I Wish Someone Told Me Before I Started My Blog

 So there I was, driving all this traffic to my new blog and creating all this excitement around it that only followed by a high bounce rate (people who simply left the website quickly because there was nothing there for them) and confusion since the posts don’t actually narrate what my blog is about.

 So my advice to you is this: If you’re going to put all that effort into making a memorable first impression, don’t overlook the first articles, and have 5 to 10 prewritten blog posts once you announce your website and put it in front of an audience.

 6. You don’t have to have a great camera in order to have a visually stunning website

 I wanted my blog to be authentic and have unique content and my own photographs.
 But not all of us can start with a great camera and expert photographic skills.

 So all the photos you see on my website right now, except the one of me obviously, come from such a website.
 I do not recommend doing this forever since you do want to create unique photos and keep your visitors engaged with unique content, but it’s of great help when you are starting out.

 7. No one is going to be more excited about your blog than you (and it’s ok!)

 That sounds like a cruel thing to say, but here is what I mean.
-It’s ok if you are jumping up and down of happiness that you are finally launching your own blog and you’re friends are like “Oh, how great…!”.
+It’s ok if you are jumping up and down with happiness that you are finally launching your own blog and you’re friends are like “Oh, how great…!”.